 An open loop ground source heating/cooling scheme is being developed for the redevelopment of the Tate Modern, located close to the river Thames.
-ESI was instructed by Max Fordham Consulting to construct a FEFLOW groundwater flow model to support the design.
-On the basis of the modelling carried out by ESI, the client went on to commission the initial pumping and injection test at the site.
+ESI, now part of Stantec, was instructed by Max Fordham Consulting to construct a FEFLOW groundwater flow model to support the design.
+On the basis of the modelling carried out, the client went on to commission the initial pumping and injection test at the site.
 The scheme is now being installed, and will make a renewable and efficient contribution to the building’s energy use.

 ESI carried out the preparatory work in designing an open loop Ground Source Energy system for the Tate Modern, using modelling techniques to investigate feasibility and impact.